 In our effort to support local merchants, neighbors and civic groups, no temporary food establishments or mobile food vendors.
 No animal sales.
 Food permitted for sale by legitimate 501(c)(3) organizations only.

 A. Yard sales can be found at homes located along on the designated route on US 301, in business parking lots, along side streets adjacent to the route, and even in wide open fields and pastures in our rural communities between the towns proper.

 Q. Where does it BEGIN and where do I PARK?

 A. The original length of the US 301 Endless Yard Sale travels from Kenly to Benson, a 30 mile stretch through Johnston County.
 You might decide to start at the southern end and travel north or any combination.
 You may decide to jump on board anywhere in between.
 Parking may be limited in some areas to driveways or roadside in other places.
 VERY IMPORTANT - be cautious of the driver in front of you and pedestrians on the roadway - be patient and a parking space will present itself.

-Now added to the 301 Endless Yard Sale Route are Halifax, Nash, and Wilson County.
+Now added to the 301 Endless Yard Sale Route are Halifax, Nash, Wilson, and Harnett County.
 Halifax County is near the North Carolina border, if traveling to the state on I-95, the primary exit is 173.
 Venturing south from Halifax, shoppers will enter Nash County, then Wilson County, next will be Johnston, and then Harnett.
 As we mentioned you can start at one end and travel the route, or stay in one community and hub out to find your treasures.

 Q. What TIME do the SALES BEGIN?